 You are a trader in securities if you are engaged in the business of buying and selling securities for your own account.
-To be engaged in business as a trader in securities:
+To be engaged in business as a trader in securities, all of the following statements must be true.

-- You must seek to profit from daily market movements in the prices of securities and not from dividends, interest, or capital appreciation. - Your activity must be substantial. - You must carry on the activity with continuity and regularity.
+• You must seek to profit from daily market movements in the prices of securities and not from dividends, interest, or capital appreciation.

+• Your activity must be substantial.

+• You must carry on the activity with continuity and regularity.